 Chapter 7 Bankruptcy

-Why would I file Chapter 7 Bankruptcy?
+If I file Chapter 7 bankruptcy, what will happen?

 First you’ll meet with your new bankruptcy attorney, Kevin J. Rank.
 You’ll bring in a questionnaire and Kevin will use that to help you understand your options and what filing bankruptcy will look like.
 If you choose to file bankruptcy we can help you do so immediately for only $500 down, which immediately halts legal proceedings against you, wage garnishment and harassing calls from debt collectors.
 See our Get Started page and call us today for immediate relief.

 In most Chapter 7 bankruptcy filings a person can keep their furniture, cars, home and other personal belongings.
 However some assets may be sold to pay creditors and you will need to inventory your debts and assets during the bankruptcy process.
 The process starts with something called a Means Test – to see if you are eligible to discharge your debts the courts will need to see your income and assets and weigh these against your debts and liabilities.
 For those who do not qualify for a Chapter 7 bankruptcy filing because their income is too high may want to consider a Chapter 13 bankruptcy.